ArekMamala/Theory-of-algorithms/overview.md

 At the end of the function each hash value passed in is equal to itself plus the value of a, b, c, or d depending which hash it is.

 Next function that is present after this one is hashTheFile function it opens a file that is used for hashing strings.
-If the file is not availablen to open anderror message is printed out to the user.
+If the file is not available to open an error message is printed out to the user.

-After this is done we create variables necessary for us to run the funstions created above.
+After this is done, we create variables necessary for us to run the functions created above.

 We create a while loop where we call the nextBlock function and variables we created necessary for this function.

 In that while loop execute the md5_hash function.
 This gets the file reads through it and hashes the file.
 We then print out the hashed value to the user and close the file.

-Next function present in this program is the writeToFile function where chars are passed and we print to the fille the text that is passed through the function.
+Next function present in this program is the writeToFile function where chars are passed and we print to the file the text that is passed through the function.

 The main method is the last method in the program and mostly here we deal with command line arguments depending on arguments different result must be present.

-We have an if statment for the amount of arguments that are present in while running the program.
+We have an if statement for the amount of arguments that are present in while running the program.
-If the amount of arguments is wrong error with extar information is printed out.
+If the amount of arguments is wrong error with extra information is printed out.

-When the argument is equal to "--test" differnt strings are automaticaly written to a file and that file is hashhed giving out the result and expected result.
+When the argument is equal to "--test" different strings are automatically written to a file and that file is hashed giving out the result and expected result.

-If the argument is equal to "--userInput" the user has the ability to enter a string of characters which get outputed to a file that then gets hashed and the result is printed to the user.
+If the argument is equal to "--userInput" the user has the ability to enter a string of characters which get output to a file that then gets hashed and the result is printed to the user.

-Other command line arguments such as s "--help" and "--resources" printout the help and project informations to the user.
+Other command line arguments such as s "--help" and "--resources" printout the help and project information to the user.

-This is the complexity of the md5 algorithm reasearched coaded compiled and tested by Arkadiusz Mamala Gmit student- G00349088
+This is the complexity of the md5 algorithm researched coded compiled and tested by Arkadiusz Mamala Gmit student- G00349088

-#### <p align="center"> Insight on md5 usage
+#### <p align="center"> Insight on md5

 |Keys for comparison   |     MD5      |  SHA |
 |:----------:|:-------------:|:------:|